 Applying the Contract Disputes Act statute of limitation can be very tricky.
 Many government contracts have spent thousands in attorney fees on factual disputes.
 However, the Federal Circuit ruled in once case that the six-year deadline for breach of contract did not start until the date that the plaintiff incurred liability, and not the date of the breach.

 Equitable Tolling of the CDA Federal Statute of Limitations Deadline: Oftentimes, but in very few situations, the six-year federal statute of limitations deadline for government contract claims may be suspended or tolled.
-This means that if you give convincing evidence, the six-year statute of limitation period may be extended.
+This means that if you give convincing evidence, the six-year statute of limitations period may be extended.
 These situations are very fact-specific and should not be looked at lightly.

 What Other Time Limits on Contract Claims Must You Worry About Under the Federal Acquisition Streamlining Act?